candytale55/ai-prompts/english/writing/software-documentation/comment-code/comment-code-general.md

-# Code comments and README Generator for Simple Projects
+# Comment Code and generate README for Simple Projects

 _Created on_ **2025-08-28**